CryptoABS/cryptoabs-token/test/README.md

 - anyone can finalize
     - [x] `finalize`: anyone should finalize fail when not over end block
     - [x] `finalize`: owner should finalize at anytime, before or after end block
-    - [ ] `finalize`: anyone should finalize success when over end block
     - [x] `finalize`: anyone should fail send transaction after finalize
 - payee transfer token
     - [x] `transfer`: new payee should add to payee list correctly
     - [x] `transfer`: payee should transfer success when contract non paused
     - [x] `transfer`: payee should transfer fail when contract paused
     - [x] `transfer`: over token limit should fail
-    - [ ] `transferFrom`: payee should trigger transferFrom fail when contract paused
 - owner pause contract
     - [x] `ownerPauseContract`: should pause contract success
     - [x] `ownerResumeContract`: should resume contract success